isabella232/dynamic-media-classic.en-1/help/quick-start-ecatalog.md

 **4. Setting up eCatalog Viewer Presets**

 End users see your eCatalog in the eCatalog Viewer.
 If you are an administrator, you can configure the eCatalog Viewer.
 You can change its outline color and select a new “skin” to brand your eCatalog.
-Scene7 comes with several “best practice” eCatalog Viewer Presets.
+Dynamic Media Classic comes with several “best practice” eCatalog Viewer Presets.
 You can choose one of these presets for displaying your eCatalogs.
 You can also create an eCatalog Viewer Preset of your own if you are an administrator.

 To create an eCatalog Viewer Preset, click the Setup button on the Global Navigation bar and choose Viewer Presets.
 Then click Add, choose a platform, and choose eCatalog &gt; Viewer.